567WebSystems/Weekly_Reports/prog_report3_567.md

 ## What we are going to do:

-After get data from html form, that pass data object to back end.
-Insert event into our calendar using google authentication.
+Now that the data was passed to the backend, the next step is to find a way to insert the event into our calendar using google authentication.

+This has already been done using the Google API (as shown above).

-We may need to create our own API, or find alternate solutions to achieve this.
+However, we may need to create our own API, or find alternate solutions to achieve this.
+Currently we have a specialized google account set up, which all teammates can access to perform testing.